miaoranren/hb_project_workoutplan/README.md

 # Fitastic
 ## Project Description
 Fitastic tailors exercise recommendations based on user's preferences - targeted body parts and available equipments.
-It allows users to customize their workout schedules by selecting exactly which exercises they would like to do, specify how many sets, repetitions and weights.
+It allows users to customize their workout schedules by selecting exactly which exercises they would like to do, specifying how many sets, repetitions and weights.
 Multiple Ajax requests are used in the selection process to achieve smooth user experience.
 By leveraging on Javascript library FullCalendar, it offers users a much more convenient and flexible way to reschedule, preview, or modify existing workouts.
 ## About the Developer
 Fitastic was developed by Miao Ran Ren, a software engineer based in San Francisco Bay Area.
 Learn more about the developer on [LinkedIn](https://www.linkedin.com/in/mia-miao-ren-71b19a87/).
 ## Tech Stack